Amitai5/Backprop-VS-Genetics/README.md

 # Supervised Data in Backpropagation and Genetics Learning Algorithms

-The purpose of this research project was to address the efficency of the Backpropagation and Genetics learning algorithms when dealing with supervised data.
+The purpose of this research project was to address the efficiency of the Backpropagation and Genetics learning algorithms when dealing with supervised data.
 The efficiency of a learning algorithm was determined by both the speed at which the learning algorithm was able to train a Neural Network along with its overall accuracy at the given task.

 ## Research Tests